Thomas Davidson Christie: Civil War

 In October 1861, Thomas and William enlisted at Fort Snelling MN in the 1st Minnesota Light Artillery Battery.
 They were in the "Hornet's Nest" in the Battle of Shiloh, the Siege of Vicksburg, and in 1864 joined Sherman's army for the Battle of Kennesaw Mountain.
 They participated in the Battle of Atlanta and Sherman's March to the Sea.
 Both Thomas and William wrote to their family during their service.
 Thomas mustered out in 1865.
+While serving as soldiers, the brothers paid for their sister Sarah-Jane to attend teacher training college; she eventually became superintendent of schools in Blue Earth County, Minnesota.

 College and seminaries

 After his discharge he surveyed land for the Winona and St. Peter Railroad Company near Winona, MN.
+He also sold books for a time.
 In April 1866 he entered Beloit College and graduated in July 1871.
 He met his wife at Rockford Seminary for Women where she graduated in 1871.
-In August 1871 he started teaching at the University of Wisconsin–Madison.
+In August 1871 he started teaching at the University of Wisconsin-Madison.
 He married in March 1872 and returned to Beloit College in Sept 1872 to teach and to complete work on his master's degree, which he received in 1874.
 He went to Andover Theological Seminary for further studies and was ordained a minister in Beloit.